toyoshim/iona-us/docs/troubleshoot_en.md

       As this may be a compatibility issue, feel free to contact author with LED status.
    4. Other cases.
       - May be a compatibility issue for IONA-US and the arcade system board.
+      - Try with the JVS signal level adjustment disabled in the option mode config.
       It may be resolved by a firmware update if you report the issue.
       If the title is not listed at
       [Compatibility Information](https://github.com/toyoshim/iona/wiki/Compatibility-Information),